 Centella Blemish Cream

 This cream can be applied as a thin layer to treat acne scars and control sebum or in concentrated amounts as a spot treatment.
-I use this cream at night, after the toner stage.
+I use this cream at night.

 - Centella Asiatica – antibacterial and anti-inflammatory properties.
 Hastens the healing of damaged skin.